StergiousAji/Automatic-Illustration-of-Text/timelog.md

 * 3 hrs - Creating small program that uses Shazam and Genius APIs to recognise and retrieve lyrics of a song in Python

 ## 25/10/22
-* 3 hrs - Creating 10 slides for small presentation of previous disstertation and initial ideas
+* 3 hrs - Creating 10 slides for small presentation of previous dissertation and initial ideas
 * 2 hrs - Researching ideas for project plan

 ## 27/10/22